 How to Make Roasted Sweet Potato Step-by-Step

 The process involved in making this recipe is super simple.
-Here’s a summary.
-(Scroll down to the bottom of the post for the full scoop.)
+Scroll down to the bottom for the full recipe, but follow these basic steps:

 - Preheat the oven and prepare a rimmed baking sheet.